 General liability is subject to various claims and aggregate limits, with excess liability coverage provided by an independent insurer.
 General liability and employee health care claims and expenses are reported when it is probable that a loss has occurred and the amount of the loss can be reasonably estimated.
 Those losses include an estimate of claims that have been incurred but not reported and the future costs of handling claims.
 The liabilities are based on actuarial valuations and are reported at present value.
-The discount rate used for the general liability was 2% in both 2021 and 2020.
-Changes in the total self-insured liabilities for the years ended September 30, 2021 and 2020 are presented as follows for UAB:
+The discount rate used for the general liability was 2% in both 2022 and 2021.
+Changes in the total self-insured liabilities for the years ended September 30, 2022 and 2021 are presented as follows for UAB:

-SELF INSURED LIABILITIES 2021 2020 Balance, beginning of year \$ 7,765,761 \$ 7,669,735 Claims incurred and changes in estimates \$ 78,523,589 \$ 62,939,205 Claim payments \$ (82,741,166) \$ (62,843,179) BALANCE, END OF YEAR \$ 3,548,184 \$ 7,765,761
+SELF INSURED LIABILITIES 2022 2021 Balance, beginning of year \$ 3,548,183 \$ 7,765,760 Claims incurred and changes in estimates \$ 96,302,841 \$ 78,523,589 Claim payments \$ (92,907,360) \$ (82,741,166) BALANCE, END OF YEAR \$ 6,943,664 \$ 3,548,183

 Eligible employees of the University and University Hospital participate in the mandatory Teachers' Retirement System of Alabama ("TRS"), a cost sharing, multiple-employer public retirement system designated as a defined benefit plan.
 In addition, eligible employees may elect to participate in a voluntary 403(b) defined contribution retirement plan.
-Prior to fiscal year 2020, the plan offered to eligible employees a choice between two recordkeepers, Teachers Insurance and Annuity Association ("TIAA") and the Variable Annuity Life Insurance Company ("VALIC").
-Effective in fiscal year 2020, the System, in conjunction with its participating universities and with the Board's approval, transitioned to a single recordkeeper with TIAA serving as sole-vendor for the plan.
+Teachers Insurance and Annuity Association ("TIAA") serves as the single recordkeeper and sole vendor for the plan.